ncm2/ncm2/README.md

 implementing the async architecture.
 I'm hoping one day neovim will offer better option rather than a timer or the limited `TextChangedI`.

-Also note that the calling context of nvim's `complete()` function by NCM does not meet the requirement in the documentation `:help complete()`, which says:

-> You need to use a mapping with CTRL-R = |i_CTRL-R|.
-It does not work after
-> CTRL-O or with an expression mapping.

-I work on remote VM quite often.
-I tend to avoid the `CTRL-R =` mapping, because this triggers text updated on neovim's command line and it's potentially slowing down the ui.
-Luckily it seems it's working by calling this function directly.
-This is why I claimed **it's experimental**.
-I'm hoping one day I can confirm that the calling context is legal.

-Deoplete and YCM are mature, legit, they have tons of features I'm not offering currently, which should be considered a main difference too.
+Deoplete and YCM are mature, they have tons of features I'm not offering currently, which should be considered a main difference too.

 ## FAQ